-Dr. Benson provides general urology services and the treatment of complex urological conditions.
-His office includes a urodynamics lab for testing and diagnosis of urinary conditions.
-He is also experienced in minimally invasive robotic surgery for the treatment of genitourinary malignancy, such as prostate cancer, kidney cancer and bladder cancer, as well as female pelvic organ prolapse and other urological disorders and conditions.
+Our offices provide general urology services and the treatment of complex urological conditions; including a urodynamics lab for testing and diagnosis of urinary conditions.
+Our providers are also experienced in minimally invasive robotic surgery for the treatment of genitourinary malignancy, such as prostate cancer, kidney cancer and bladder cancer, as well as female pelvic organ prolapse and other urological disorders and conditions.

 Some common urologic conditions include:

 - kidney cancer

 - interstitial cystitis (also called painful bladder syndrome)